MrMsM1/qmap/README.md

-# QMAP Activation Script for Modems
+# QMAP Activation Script for Modems in Android Devices

 This repository provides a shell script that activates QMAP (Qualcomm MSM Interface) on modems connected via `cdc-wdm` interfaces.
 QMAP enhances data throughput by aggregating multiple data streams into a single IP session over the modem.